dmbarbour/glas/docs/GlasProg.md

 Some thoughts:
 - Instead of hard-coding a few types like 'i64' or 'u8', consider an `(%type.int.range 0 255)` or similar.
 - need a const type that describes an expected value, too.

+### Checks Modulo Environment

+For a few annotations like tail-call optimizations (%an.tco) and determinism (%an.det) it seems useful to have a variant where `Env -> Program` is bounded-stack or deterministic modulo use of `Env`.